-495 Acknowledgements.
-Partial funding was provided by the U.S. Department of Energy Office of Energy Efficiency and Renewable Energy Wind Energy Technologies Office.
-The views expressed in the article do not necessarily represent the views of the DOE or the U.S. Government.
-The U.S. Government retains and the publisher, by accepting the article for publication, acknowledges that the U.S. Government retains a nonexclusive, paid-up, irrevocable, worldwide license to publish or reproduce the published form of this work, or allow others to do so, for U.S. Government purposes.
-Additional funds were provided by the Observationally driven Resource Assessment with CoupLEd models 500 (ORACLE) project under grant number 778383, sponsored by the U. S. Dept. of Energy and managed by Pacific Northwest National Laboratory (PNNL).
-The National Science Foundation National Center for Atmospheric Research (NSF NCAR) was a subcontractor to Pacific Northwest National Laboratory (PNNL), operated by the Battelle Memorial Institute, for the U.S. DOE under Contract No. DE-A06-76RLO 1830.
-Lawrence Livermore National Laboratory is operated by Lawrence Livermore National Security, for the U.S. DOE under Contract No. DE-AC52-07NA27344.
-NSF NCAR is a major facility sponsored by the National Science Foundation under Cooperative Agreement No. 505 1852977.
+Acknowledgements.
+Partial funding was provided by the US Department of Energy Office of Energy Efficiency and Renewable Energy Wind Energy Technologies Office.
+The views expressed in the article do not necessarily represent the views of the DOE or the US Government.
+The US Government retains and the publisher, by accepting the article for publication, acknowledges that the US Government retains a nonexclusive, paid-up, irrevocable, worldwide license to publish or reproduce the published form of this work, or allow others to do so, for US Government purposes.
+Additional funds were provided by the Observationally driven Resource Assessment with CoupLED models (ORACLE) project under grant no. 778383, sponsored by the US Department of Energy and managed by Pacific Northwest National Laboratory (PNNL).
+The National Science Foundation National Center for Atmospheric Research (NSF NCAR) was a subcontractor to Pacific Northwest National Laboratory (PNNL), operated by the Battelle Memorial Institute, for the US DOE under contract no. DE-A06-76RLO 1830.
+Lawrence Livermore National Laboratory is operated by Lawrence Livermore National Security for the U.S. DOE under contract no. DE-AC52-07NA27344.
+NSF NCAR is a major facility sponsored by the National Science Foundation under Cooperative Agreement no. 1852977.

-Portions of this work were performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.
-Neither NYSERDA nor OceanTech Services/DNV have reviewed the information contained herein and the opinions in this report do not necessarily reflect those of any of these parties.
+Portions of this work were performed under the auspices of the US Department of Energy by Lawrence Livermore National Laboratory under contract no. DE-AC52-07NA27344.
+Neither NYSERDA nor OceanTech Services/DNV have reviewed the information contained herein, and the opinions in this report do not necessarily reflect those of any of these parties.